BalbirSingh27/Capstone-Project-Demand-Forecast-in-Supply-Chain-AVNET/README.md

 | Random Forest | 1.75     | 704,709     | Poor temporal awareness |
 | **XGBoost**   | **2.05** | **768,209** | Best overall fit, adaptable and scalable |

+### 🧰 Libraries Used for Modeling:

+- `pandas` – data loading and transformation
+- `numpy` – numerical operations and reshaping
+- `matplotlib.pyplot` – visualizations of trends and predictions
+- `xgboost.XGBRegressor` – core model for forecasting
+- `sklearn.metrics` – evaluation using MAPE and RMSE
+- `re` – regular expressions for column cleaning and feature parsing
+- `statsmodels` – used in SARIMAX model development
+- `prophet` – used for baseline trend modeling

+> ✅ All models were built using **Python** in Jupyter Notebooks.
 ---

 ## 📈 Key Findings